-The 2013A Notes are being issued to finance the design, construction, reconstruction and repair of or improvements to bridges and approaches within the Commonwealth.
-See "The 2013A Notes - Plan of Finance."
-The 2013A Notes are being issued pursuant to Chapter 233 of the Acts of 2008, as amended (the "Accelerated Bridge Program Act"), Section 20 of Chapter 29 of the Massachusetts General Laws, as amended (the "Special Obligation Act") and Section 2ZZZ of Chapter 29, as amended (the "Commonwealth Transportation Fund Act").
+The 2014 Notes are being issued to finance the design, construction, reconstruction and repair of or improvements to bridges and approaches within the Commonwealth.
+See "The 2014 Notes - Plan of Finance."
+The 2014 Notes are being issued pursuant to Chapter 233 of the Acts of 2008, as amended (the "Accelerated Bridge Program Act"), Section 20 of Chapter 29 of the Massachusetts General Laws, as amended (the "Special Obligation Act") and Section 2ZZZ of Chapter 29, as amended (the "Commonwealth Transportation Fund Act").

-The 2010 Trust Agreement Notes are secured by and payable solely from the Pledged Funds (as defined below).
-The 2010 Trust Agreement Notes are subordinate to the Senior Obligations (defined herein).
-The 2010 Trust Agreement Notes are not general obligations of the Commonwealth, and the full faith and credit of the Commonwealth is not pledged to the payment of principal of, and interest on, the 2010 Trust Agreement Notes.
+The Trust Agreement Notes are secured by and payable solely from the Pledged Funds (as defined below).
+The Trust Agreement Notes are subordinate to the Senior Obligations (defined below).
+The Trust Agreement Notes are not general obligations of the Commonwealth, and the full faith and credit of the Commonwealth is not pledged to the payment of principal of, and interest on, the Trust Agreement Notes.
+In accordance with the Trust Agreement, the Commonwealth generally funds semiannual debt service payments on the Trust Agreement Notes one year in advance of each such payment to Noteholders.
+See "Security and Sources of Payment for the Trust Agreement Notes Under the Trust Agreement - Funding of Trust Agreement Obligations."